pupil-labs/pupil-docs/src/core/software/pupil-player.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9x9h98tywFI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-See the [surface tracking section](#surface-tracking) for images of the markers to download.
+See the [surface tracking section](/core/software/pupil-capture/#surface-tracking) for images of the markers to download.

-See the [detailed data format section](#detailed-data-format) for more information about the exported data.

 ### Pupil Data And Post-hoc Detection
 By default, Player starts with the `Pupil From Recording` plugin that tries to load pupil positions that were detected and stored during a Pupil Capture recording.